A Thanksgiving Treat — Easy Gluten-Free Turkey Gravy

 Stir in the butter and the mushrooms; continue to cook until mushrooms are tender, about 2 minutes.

-Sprinkle in the flour; stir constantly until golden, about 2 minutes.
+Sprinkle in the flour; stir constantly for a couple of minutes.

 Stir in the stock, bouillon or broth.